Bob-Playground/WWDC-Stuff/2019/423-Optimizing-App-Launch/Optimizing-App-Launch-Edited.md

 ### Thread states

-**Speaking of thread states, gray means it's blocked, meaning that the thread isn't doing any work.**
+Speaking of thread states,

+- **Gray** means it's blocked, meaning that the thread isn't doing any work.
-**Red means it's runnable, meaning that there's work scheduled to be done, but lacking CPU resources.**
+- **Red** means it's runnable, meaning that there's work scheduled to be done, but lacking CPU resources.**

-**Orange means it's preempted, meaning that it was doing work but got interrupted in favor of other competing work that has a higher priority.**
+- **Orange** means it's preempted, meaning that it was doing work but got interrupted in favor of other competing work that has a higher priority.

-**And last but not least, blue means it's running, meaning that it's actually doing work on the CPU core.**
+- **Blue** means it's running, meaning that it's actually doing work on the CPU core.

 So, with that information, let's take a look phase by phase starting with the system interface initialization.